vik-nov-dev/Celestia-PayForBlob-UI/README.md

 # Celestia-PayForBlob-UI
-A tiny and simple PHP UI for sumitting Celestia PayForBlob transactions
+A tiny and simple PHP UI for submitting Celestia PayForBlob transactions